-My friend's birthday was coming and I wanted really bad to make her a cake.
+My friend's birthday was coming, and I wanted really badly to make her a cake.
 My palms were itchy for a fun springy cake that would brighten her day!

 I decided on this candied orange salted chocolate ganache yellow cake because it was different.
-I love the combination of chocolate and orange flavor and I love salted chocolate ganache.
+I love the combination of chocolate and orange flavor, and I love salted chocolate ganache.

-You can use gum paste figurines, real flowers, fresh fruit or any colored candy you like.
-This cake goes well for a spring event, Easter, if you add a little bunny and eggs, summer gardens, pools etc.
+You can use gum paste figurines, real flowers, fresh fruit, or any colored candy you like.
+This cake goes well for a spring event, Easter, if you add a little bunny and eggs, summer gardens, pools, etc.

 The possibilities are endless, so use your imagination.
-This is my lady bug sitting on a bunch of daisies.
+This is my ladybug sitting on a bunch of daisies.
 I love daisies.
 For me, they are the happiest flowers to have around in the spring.

-My friend loved the cake!
-Unfortunately, I do not have a section of it to show you the inside, but my friend C. said the cake was moist and the chocolate ganache was decadent and delicious.
+Unfortunately, I do not have a section to show you the inside, but my friend C. said the cake was moist and the chocolate ganache was decadent and delicious.

-- 1 1/2 cups/188g g all purpose flour
+- 1 ½ cups/188g g all purpose flour

-- 1 1/4 tsps baking powder
+- 1 ¼ teaspoons baking powder

-- 1/2 tsps kosher salt
+- ½ teaspoons kosher salt